 - the ability to work fully off-line and batch send surveys when a connection is found

 Optimization.
-Small to medium effort.
+Small need, medium effort.
 We have not had time to try (more than a little) to optimize the speed of NarraFirma’s operations.
 If we could set aside some time to work specifically on this, we could probably speed up response time and capacity significantly.
 The software could handle more stories, more questions, and more graphs, in less time.

 Undo support.
-Small to medium effort.
+Small need, medium effort.
 Because NarraFirma uses a journaling data store, it could theoretically support an undo system, where you could reverse your changes all the way back to the creation of a project.
 We have not implemented this, however, due to the fact that it would take a while to implement the actual rolling back of actions.

-If you think of something you would like to see included in (or improved in) NarraFirma, let us know.
-If you know of any grant opportunities we should pursue, we would love to hear about it.
+If there is something you would like to see included in (or improved in) NarraFirma, let us know.
+You can send me (Cynthia Kurtz) an email at firstname.lastname@example.org.